A Silent Night with You

-"A Silent Night with You" is a song written and performed by the American singer-songwriter, Tori Amos.
+"A Silent Night with You" is a song written and performed by American singer-songwriter and pianist Tori Amos.
 It was released November 29, 2009 as the only promotional single from the seasonal album Midwinter Graces (2009).

 Background and release

 While most of the songs on recorded for Midwinter Graces are interpretations of traditional carols, Amos penned five original songs for the album, one of them being A Silent Night with You.
 Amos is expressly against organised religion, and did not want the album to be associated explicitly with Christianity's celebration of holidays, so she wanted her own songs to evoke positive associations with Christmas that were more inclusive, such as feelings of nostalgia, love and family:

 It is a love song.
 Doug really encouraged me to do this.
 He talked to me a lot about feelings he had when he would listen to the carols, and he said that sometimes they wouldn't bring him to a religious place; they'd bring him to a nostalgic place.
 We talked about this particular idea, and I went away thinking, My mother is going to lose her mind if I do anything to 'Silent Night!'